cppalliance/NuDB/bench/README.md

 ## Test the build

-Try running the benchmark with a small database: `./bench --inserts=1000 10000`.
+Try running the benchmark with a small database: `./bench --num_batches=10`.
 A report similar to sample should appear after a few seconds.

 # Command Line Options

-*  `--inserts arg` : Number of values to insert.
-When timing fetches, the data base will have this many values in it.
-The argument may be a list, so several timing may be collected.
-For example, the sample output above was run with `--inserts=1000000 5000000 10000000`.
-If `inserts` is not specified, it defaults to `100000 1000000`
+* `batch_size arg` : Number of elements to insert or fetch per batch.
+If not specified, it defaults to 20000.
-*  `--fetches arg` : Number of values to fetch from the database.
-If `fetches` is not specified, it defaults to `1000000`.
-Unlike `inserts`, `fetches` is not a list.
-It takes a single value only.
+* `num_batches arg` : Number of batches to run.
+If not specified, it defaults to 500.
+* `db_dir arg` : Directory to place the databases.
+If not specified, it defaults to boost::filesystem::temp_directory_path (likely `/tmp` on Linux)
+* `raw_out arg` : File to record the raw measurements.
+This is useful for plotting.
+If not specified the raw measurements will not be output.
 *  `--dbs arg` : Databases to run the benchmark on.
 Currently, only `nudb` and `rocksdb` are supported.
 Building with `rocksdb` is optional on Linux, and only `nudb` is supported on windows.
 The argument may be a list.
 If `dbs` is